rileyvaness/Tech-Academy-Projects/README.md

                                                                                                                                                     <h3> JavaScript </h3>

                                                                                                                                                     <a href="https://github.com/rileyvaness/javascript_pizza_menu"> Pizza Menu </a>
                                                                                                                                                     <p> Pizza menu designed 100% in vanilla JavaScript.
-This excercise really helped me on my path to understanding some of the logic involved in JavaScript. </p> <br>
+This excercise really helped me on my path to understanding some of the logic involved in JavaScript. </p>
-                                                                                                                                                    <a href= "https://github.com/rileyvaness/SPA-Grocery-List-/tree/master/SpaGroceryList"> Grocery List</a><br>
+                                                                                                                                                    <a href="https://github.com/rileyvaness/SPA-Grocery-List-/tree/master/SpaGroceryList"> Grocery List</a>

   <p> A single page grocery list application written in Microsoft's Visual Studio.
 I utilized Knockout JS in the creation of this. </p>                                                                                                                                                    <h3> SQL </h3> <br>
                                                                                                                                                     <a href="https://github.com/rileyvaness/Library_Database"> Library Database </a>
                                                                                                                                                     <p> This is a fictional library database I constructed to help me understand how to run queries against certain criteria in SQL </p>